projectchrono/chrono/doxygen/documentation/tutorials/pychrono/pychrono_tutorials.md

 [the tutorials for the C++ Chrono Python module](@ref tutorial_table_of_content_chrono_python)
 </div>

+## Introductory tutorials

 -   @subpage tutorial_pychrono_demo_python1

-    Learn the basics of Python interoperation with Chrono::Engine.
+    Learn the basics of Python interoperation with Chrono.

-    - import the PyChrono::Engine module
+    - import the PyChrono module
     - use basic classes: vectors, matrices, etc.
     - inherit classes